jhonoryza/vmtwo-docker/README.md

-# Docker configuration for vmone server
+# Docker configuration for vmtwo server
-My own private server using docker for multiple application environments
+- private server using docker for multiple application environments
+- dedicated for development application